nas5w/interview-guide/docs/index.md

 **Goals:**

-- Opinionated
+- Be opinionated and actionable
-- Digestible, easy to read
+- Be easy to read
-- Actionable
 - Focus on methodology

 **Non-goals:**

 - List every resource under the sun
-- Depth and bredth of information that exists in other resources
+- Contain the depth and bredth of information that exists in other excellent resources
+- Address adjacent topics like how to get an interview or how to negotiate salary

 ## How to read this guide

 This guide isn't _too_ long, so my recommendation is to read it front-to-back at first.
+Since it's intentionally opinionated, you may find that my approach won't work for you, and that's totally okay.

-There are a lot of concepts that I believe will just "stick" once you read them.
-During your studies, I recommend you check back to certain sections to refresh your memory.
+There are a lot of concepts that I believe will just "stick" once you read them the first time through.
+During your prep, I recommend you check back to relevant sections as appropriate to refresh your memory.

 ## 🚧 Under construction!